 Other notable bands who emerged during the 1970's who would play Rockabilly were the Flying Saucers and The Riot Rockers.

-There was considerable friction between the Teds and other cults such as the Punk Rockers in the late 1970's and later with Mods which re-emerged during the early 1980's.
+There was considerable friction between the younger Teds and other cults such as the Punk Rockers in the late 1970's particularly in London and later with the Mods which re-emerged during the early 1980's.

 The Rockabilly spin off.

 Due to the fact that Rockabilly music was from the Southern Sates of America, the Teddy Boys started to adopt the Confederate Flag as a symbol.
 Many people wrongly interpreted this as being racist, due to the Confederate Flag being standard of the Confederate States of America who had upheld slavery before and during its existence, 1861 - 1865.
 It was the fact that Rockabilly music came predominantly from the Southern States, that the Teddy Boys decided to adopt the Flag.

 There was also a spin off movement with a number of Teds wearing Confederate caps and uniforms during the early 1970's.
 Notably a band called CSA wore Confederate uniforms on stage.

 Eventually a breakaway movement that became known as 'Rockabillies' emerged.
 Initially, they were really Teddy Boys who wore checked shirts, jeans, boots and Donkey Jackets with Confederate flags on the back.
 A number also wore cheese-cutter caps (as worn by Gene Vincent's Blue Caps) as many were big Gene Vincent fans.